lisek84/ups-snmp-agent-withdelay/README.md

 ### Installation procedure.
 Copy files somewhere you want.
 Make sure files ups_action.sh, ups_monitor.sh and upsshutdownagent are executable.
-Edit upsshutdownagent and edit path to ups_monitor.sh script Copy upsshutdownagent to some init directory (/etc/init, or /etc/init.d) if you are still using upstart.
+Edit upsshutdownagent and edit path to ups_monitor.sh script.
+Copy upsshutdownagent to some init directory (/etc/init, or /etc/init.d) if you are still using upstart.
 If not - change execution method for your own.
 (/bin/systemctl daemon-reload will initiate it)